This article raises some interesting – and some very familiar – points. Many of them I agree with, some of them less so.

 To recap Mark Rockwell’s concerns, any business that allows IT staff with core business app knowledge to leave the business without being replaced by developers with the right skills is looking at the potential for organization-wide impact.
 For “legacy IT systems”, I read ‘COBOL applications’.
 And I disagree with the apocalyptic scenarios he is using.

 For sure, a so-called ‘skills gap’ could affect business continuity and compromise future innovation prospects.
 It is – or should be – a concern for many organizations, including the federal agencies that Mark calls out.
 But he quotes a CIO, speaking at the President’s Management Advisory Board who likens the potential, albeit more slow-burning impact to the Y2K bug.
 The IT industry knows about the so-called skills crisis just as it knew about the Y2K bug.
 By preparing in the same diligent and focused fashion it’s highly likely that the crisis will fizzle out leaving the apocalyptic headlines high and dry.
+Now is the time to modernize legacy applications.

 Fewer people, more challenges